 ABUJA, Nigeria – The Latest on the release of Chibok schoolgirls kidnapped three years ago by Boko Haram extremists in Nigeria (all times local):

-As news of the latest release broke, long-suffering family members said they are eagerly awaiting a list of names and their "hopes and expectations are high."
+Family members were eagerly awaiting a list of names late Saturday and said "our hopes and expectations are high."

 Officials say the girls were freed near the town of Banki along the border with Cameroon.
 They were in military custody late Saturday.